ibm-cloud-docs/containers/cs_cluster.md

         ```
         {: pre}

 8. Verify that the subnet was successfully added to your cluster.
-The cluster id is listed in the **Bound Cluster** column.
+The cluster ID is listed in the **Bound Cluster** column.

     ```
     bx cs subnets